The road is my sweetheart, and today is our anniversary.

 For many years, I ended a lot of my blog posts with “life is good.”
 In hindsight, I probably should have chosen a catchphrase that wasn’t also a T-shirt brand.
 The sponsorship never came.
 But the idea was to end blog posts on an upbeat note.
 Now, I believe the phrase to be inherently flawed.
 There should be a little asterisk next to it with some fine print beneath.

-Escaping Corporate America or a miserable corporate cubicle is no guarantee for happiness.
+Escaping a miserable job is no guarantee for happiness.
 Neither is becoming a millionaire or billionaire.
 All sound good, of course, but happiness is a choice to be made.
 Actually, it involves scores of little choices made along the way—with along the way the key phrase here.
 Happiness doesn’t arise from the success reached at the end.
 Instead, success comes from choosing happiness along the way.

 Psychologists think we potentially make around 35,000 small decisions a day—that’s probably a guess.
 But of the multitude of choices you make a day, how many are in the right direction?
 Each of those tiny decisions is like a single pixel that makes up a much larger photo.